 AI Guidelines for Campus Communicators

 UC San Diego communicators are encouraged to use and incorporate generative artificial intelligence (generative AI)-powered tools into their communications practice with an ethical, human-centered approach.
 AI is useful in many contexts — to brainstorm, capture notes, test ideas and refine text, etc. — but the emerging technology also has pitfalls and requires a careful, thoughtful approach.
-AI tools are known to have bias and hallucinate (make up facts), and there are ethical concerns with the source data many tools use.
+AI tools are known to have bias and to hallucinate (make up facts), and there are ethical concerns about the source data many tools use.

-This guidance is meant to help campus communicators understand benefits and risks of using AI in their work, access available tools, and provide resources for further explanation.
+This guidance is meant to help campus communicators understand the benefits and risks of using AI in their work, access available tools, and provide resources for further explanation.

 What is generative AI?

 Generative AI encompasses a range of technologies designed to create new content by leveraging extensive training on diverse datasets, ranging from text and music to images.
 Notable among these tools is ChatGPT, a chatbot equipped to engage users through natural language interactions.
-“Chat” signifies the user-friendly interface, while “GPT” (Generative Pre-trained Transformer) indicates the underlying machine-learning architecture responsible for content generation.
+“Chat” signifies the user-friendly interface, while “GPT” (generative pretrained transformer) indicates the underlying machine-learning architecture responsible for content generation.

-Generative AI tools like ChatGPT, DALL∙E and Gemini excel at generating text, music, images and even computer code.
+Generative AI tools like ChatGPT, DALL·E and Gemini excel at generating text, music, images and even computer code.
 These models undergo rigorous training on comprehensive datasets, which include an assortment of text from books, websites and various other sources.
 By decoding complex patterns and linguistic nuances, these tools can produce content that is not only contextually appropriate but also grammatically accurate and stylistically coherent.

 Learn more about AI and general campus guidance on the Blink AI webpage.